Exolynk/Documentation/pages/00.exolynk/03.modeler/00.scripting-language/03.getting-started/exolynk.md

 This simply means that the script evaluated to a unit, or a `()`.
 And that the script took `1.0864` milliseconds to run.

-> Cool hint:
-> Any function that doesn't have a return value returns a unit.
+>>>>> Any function that doesn't have a return value returns a unit.

->>>>>> For quick testing the the Rune Language we recommend to use this Playground: https://rune-rs.github.io/play

 So now you know how to run Rune scripts.
 Well done!
 Let's move on to the next chapter.

+>>>>> For quick testing the the Rune Language we recommend to use this Playground: https://rune-rs.github.io/play